TACC/tacc_stats/README.md

 The accounting file and host-file logs will be used to map JOBID's to time and node ranges so that the job-level data can be extracted from the raw data efficiently.

-As mentioned above the `monitor` module produces a light-weight C code called `monitor` which is setuid'd to `/opt/tacc_stats/tacc_stats_monitord`.
-It is called at the beginning of every job to configure Performance Monitoring Counter registers for specific events.
-As the job is running `tacc_stats_monitord` is called at regular intervals (the default is 10 mn) to collect the counter registers values at regular time intervals.
-This counter data is stored in "raw stats" files.
-These stats files are node-level data labeled by JOBID and may or may not be locally stored, but must be visible to the node as a mount.

 \warning Stats from a given job on a give host may span multiple files.